Joystream/onchain-git-poc/design.md

 * URI - the unique identifier of the repository.
 * Author - the account address of the person pushing the changes.
-* Commands - a set of UpdateReferenceCommands, which each instruct how to add, update or delete a reference.
+* Commands - a set of `UpdateReferenceCommand`s, which each instruct how to add, update or delete a reference.
 * Shallow - a set of shallow references (not sure yet what this entails)
 * Packfile - The [packfile](https://git-scm.com/book/en/v2/Git-Internals-Packfiles) containing the